mariovas3/llms/tutorials/llm-from-scratch-book/README.md

 *This part of the repo is motivated by Sebastian Raschka's book "Build a Large Language Model from Scratch".*

+## TODO:
+* I should probably train using Lightning.
+Currently the training code is educational, but has quite a bit of boilerplate.
+I also used `jsonargparse`'s parser directly which also adds some boilerplate - could be easily abstracted with `LightningCLI`.
+* The plots are also currenlty manual, something that can be easily delegated to `wandb`.
+This point can be addressed as standalone without changing to Lightning (just add wandb boilerplate - still better than custom boilerplate!).

 ## Data:
 The data are the raw text of <a href="https://en.wikisource.org/wiki/The_Verdict">"The Verdict"</a>.
 I used this dataset to test that my model can overfit it.